CDSoft/luax/doc/fs.md

 # File System

 `fs` is a File System module.
-It provides functions to handle files and directory in a portable way.
+It provides functions to handle files and directories in a portable way.

 ``` lua
 local fs = require "fs"